A Dynamic Principal Agent Problem with One-sided Commitment: Introduction

 Finally we clarify the time consistency we obtain in this paper.
 First, our agent's problem is always time consistent for the period he stays with the job, and we do not keep track of the agent once he leaves the current principal.
 Our principal's problem is time consistent at the agents' optimal quitting times, see Theorem \ref{thm-DPP}.
 That is, the principal would never regret when an agent quits and thus she could offer a new contract to another agent.
 We should note though, if the principal reconsiders the contract within the time period an agent is staying, she may find it not optimal.
 However, since the principal is required to commit to the contract, she is not allowed to fire the agent and sign a better contract during those time periods, and thus such time inconsistency for the principal is irrelevant from practical considerations.

 The rest of the paper is organized as follows.
-In Section \ref{sect-0quit} we consider the model where the agent is also committed to the contract.
-In Section \ref{sect-1quit} we consider the model where only one quitting of the agent is allowed, and the results are extended to the case with at most $n$ quittings in Section \ref{sect-nquit}.
-Finally in Section \ref{sect-general} we consider the general model without restriction on the number of quittings.
+In Section \ref{sect-0quit} we introduce our model and consider self-enforcing contracts.
+In Section \ref{sect-1quit} we consider the model where only one quitting of the agent is allowed, and the principal's dynamic value function in this model is analyzed in Section \ref{sect-u1}.
+In Section \ref{sect-nquit} we extend these results to the case with at most $n$ quittings, and in Section \ref{sect-general} we remove the restriction on the number of quittings.
+In Section \ref{sect-standard0} we reinvestigate the problem when the benchmark model is the standard principal agent problem with full commitment.
+Finally in Section \ref{sect-summary} we summarize our findings, and in Appendix we complete some technical proofs.